opendoor/pggen/README.md

 The second thing to note here is that `SmallEntity` has an `Attachments` field, which doesn't show up in the DDL for the database tables.
 This is because `pggen` has noticed the foreign key constraint on the `attachments` table and inferred that `Attachment` is a child entity of `SmallEntity`.
-Child entities are not automatically filled in by the various accessors methods when a record is fetched from the database, but `pggen` does provide utility code which can be invoked for populating them.
+Child entities are not automatically filled in by the various accessor methods when a record is fetched from the database, but `pggen` does provide utility code which can be invoked for populating them.
 Child entities are only attached to a generated struct if the table which holds the foreign key is also registered in the toml file.